 Fraternities.
 Hampden-Sydney’s fraternity life has thrived for over 150 years, and as of Spring 2014, about 41% of all students are active members.

 Honor Societies.
 The College has fourteen honor societies for which students may be selected.
 Most of these are tied to specific academic disciplines.
 There are also chapters of Phi Beta Kappa, which recognizes overall academic excellence, and Omicron Delta Kappa (ODK), which recognizes and encourages leadership and character.

 President’s Men.
 The President’s Men serve as ambassadors of the President and representatives of the College.
 Members have the distinctive opportunity to participate in special College and Alumni events.

-Garnet and Grey.
-The Garnet and Grey Society is a group of dedicated students who support Hampden-Sydney College by giving campus tours to prospective students and their parents, assisting in phone-a-thons, keeping prospective students overnight, manning Open House programs, and helping to entertain visiting dignitaries to the campus.
+Garnet & Grey.
+The Garnet & Grey Society is a group of dedicated students who support Hampden-Sydney College by giving campus tours to prospective students and their parents, assisting in phone-a-thons, keeping prospective students overnight, manning Open House programs, and helping to entertain visiting dignitaries to the campus.

 President’s Leadership Council.
 A forum for members of student government, resident advisors, fraternity leaders, club and organization presidents, and team captains, the Council convenes regularly with the College president.

 Internships.
 The Career Education and Vocational Reflection Office helps students find opportunities to engage in experiential learning through internships, volunteerism, and job shadowing.